vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 All required packages are now installed, and the required configurations are in place in the bootstrap virtual machine.
 The next step is to deploy the Tanzu Kubernetes Grid management cluster.

-#### <a id=importbaseimage> </a> Import Base Image Template for Tanzu Kubernetes Grid Cluster Deployment
+#### <a id="importbaseimage"> </a> Import Base Image Template for Tanzu Kubernetes Grid Cluster Deployment

 Before you proceed with the management cluster creation, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere:

-1. Go to the [Tanzu Kubernetes Grid downloads page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productId=988&rPId=49705) and download a Tanzu Kubernetes Grid OVA for the cluster nodes.
+1. Go to the [Tanzu Kubernetes Grid downloads page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705) and download a Tanzu Kubernetes Grid OVA for the cluster nodes."
     - For the management cluster, this must be either Photon or Ubuntu based Kubernetes v1.22.5 OVA.
     Note: Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-build-images-index.html).
     - For workload clusters, OVA can have any supported combination of OS and Kubernetes version, as packaged in a Tanzu Kubernetes release.